sagemath/trac_to_gh/Issue 7473.md

 # Issue 7473: Sphinx hangs when making a clone

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7473

 Original creator: mpatel